SwiftUI Animation Techniques

 .animation(.easeInOut(duration: 1.0), value: someState) // Duplicate for debugging

-Add logging to understand animation timing:
+Add logs if you need to inspect animation timing:

 withAnimation(.spring()) {